-Foods that are rich in vitamin B6 include chickpeas, watermelon, potatoes, spinach, kale, whole grains, and cereals.
+Foods rich in vitamin B6 include chickpeas, watermelon, potatoes, spinach, kale, whole grains, and cereals.

 Consuming these types of foods in greater amounts will not necessarily improve the signs of your hair loss.
-Instead, you should strive to eat to well-rounded diet to optimize the functioning of your physiology.
+Instead, it would be best if you strived to eat a well-rounded diet to optimize your physiology.

-Hair loss should be examined by a doctor to determine the specific causes of your particular situation.
+A doctor should examine hair loss to determine the specific causes of your particular situation.
 Genetics usually plays a central role.
 But secondary factors can also affect how fast you lose hair.
-These may include inflammation, sun-exposure and side effects of prescription medications.
+These may include inflammation, sun exposure, and side effects of prescription medications.

 Is Vitamin B good for the hair?

-Vitamin B6, helps your hair follicles incorporate important nutrients like cystine into the hair building processes.
+Vitamin B6 helps your hair follicles incorporate important nutrients like cystine into the hair-building processes.
 So, yes, it is good for supporting the mechanisms in the follicles that produce new strands.
 But the bigger picture of hair health involves a wide range of variables.
-It will be important to look at the proportion of these factors, relative to each other in your particular case (e.g. whether genetics plays a bigger role than stress, or dietary changes, or vice-versa).
+It will be important to look at the proportion of these factors relative to each other in your particular case (e.g., whether genetics plays a bigger role than stress, dietary changes, or vice-versa).

 What happens if I take too much Vitamin B6 for hair loss?